DNA Tests: Two Kinds

 If you have your lab report from the paternity test you took to do MyTaproot (or any other STR database), then you can email it to HFFR: beehffr@gmail.com.
 Along with an image or scan of your lab results, please include your name, sex, birthdate, country of residence, and contact info (preferred email address).

 China allows citizens and adoptees to visit and draw blood at their many police stations located throughout the country.
 It is free to register, and we encourage adoptees to enter the regional and national police databases in person.
+Use this link to locate a police station on this list.
 That way, you are adding your direct contact information in their system should a future match be found.
 Furthermore, there have been some concerns of incompatibility comparing lab reports generated by different testing labs.
 Earlier we noted that STR tests analyze only a small number of markers to identify parent-child relationships.
 To ensure your DNA is processed for the same markers used by the Chinese police stations, you will want to submit your blood directly to them to maximize compatibility.
-We know of several matches (including one in 2022, several in 2023) between adoptees who registered their DNA at a police station during a trip to China and it matching with a birth parent who independently gave their blood.
+We know of several matches (including one in 2022, and several in both 2023 and 2024) between birth parents who independently registered their blood and adoptees who submitted their blood either at a police station during a trip to China or by mail.
+We have also assisted in a few matches through our own program.

 DNA testing is a must to confirm a biological relationship.